Rewilding

 Rewilding is an illustrated myth for our time — a story about how we lost our sense of belonging in the living world and how we might find our way home again.
 Told through original paintings, drawings, and prose, it follows the arc from an animate cosmos to a mechanistic worldview: from a time when humans and nature were woven together, through severance and descent, toward renewal.
 In the imaginal underworld, the protagonist learns to listen again to the voices of trees and animals and to re-weave herself into the web of life.

 The work serves as both research and ritual — a visual initiation into ecological consciousness and an invitation to remember that imagination is not escape, but participation.
-In writing this story, I came to see it as a modern myth, a personal cosmology that centers Earth and its beings as alive and intelligent.
 Rewilding offers a mirror for our times — a way of seeing the psychic and ecological wounds of colonization, patriarchy, and capitalism as both outer and inner conditions of soul-loss.
 It is a reminder that the world itself longs to be in conversation, and that art is one way we might begin to listen again.

-This is a work-in-progress that I am developing as part of my thesis for my MA in Counseling Psychology program at Pacifica Graduate Institute (expected 2026).
+This is a work-in-progress that I am developing as an accompaniment to my thesis for my M.A. in Counseling Psychology program at Pacifica Graduate Institute (expected 2026).
 The graphic novel will be completed in January 2026.
 The text below is an early draft of the skeleton of the story; images are original artwork standing in as placeholders.

 In the beginning, there were the Trees.